Top 10 Job Interview Questions and Best Answers

 8. How do you handle stress and pressure? - Best Answers

 What do you do when things don’t go smoothly at work?
+How do you deal with difficult situations?
+What do you do when something goes wrong?
 The best way to respond to this question is to give an example of how you have successfully handled stress in a previous job.

 9. Describe a difficult work situation / project and how you overcame it. - Best Answers